• Skip to primary navigation

 Step by step photo instruction collage for making mincemeat muffins part 2.

 • If you prefer, instead of placing teaspoons of mincemeat inside the muffins, you can stir all of the mincemeat into the muffin batter so it is distributed throughout the muffin.
-I prefer that fruity hit of mincemeat when you take a bite though!

 🍴 Serving suggestions

-I usually serve the mincemeat muffins as a festive treat, at bake sales, or as an easy after-school snack.
+Serve the mincemeat muffins as a festive treat, at bake sales, or as an easy after-school snack.

 A muffin cut in half to show the fruity mincemeat centre.